matltgr/Data-Science-3-Getting-and-cleaning-data/README.md

 This repository contains the following files:

-- `Code Book.md` which explains the variables used in the tidy set
+- `CodeBook.md` which explains the variables used in the tidy set
 - `tidy_set.txt`, the tidy set which contains the aggregated results of the initial dataset
 - `run_analysis.R` which creates `tidy_set.txt`